 Butternut squash works in this recipe, but it needs to be peeled first, and cut into very small cubes to allow the squash to roast quickly.

 🥬 Make it Vegan

 - Use Pepperidge Farm Frozen Pastry Sheets

 - Eliminate the blue cheese or use a vegan blue cheese like what's found in this Gourmet Cheese 6-Pack from Reine Vegan Cuisine (pictured and linked below).

 - Substitute agave nectar or maple syrup, Grade B, for the honey.
-The flavor of agave nectar rings closest to honey.
-But while maple syrup introduces a completely different flavor, it pairs very well with the delicata squash and apples.
+The flavor of agave nectar is closest to honey.
+And while maple syrup introduces a completely different flavor, it pairs very well with the delicata squash and apples.

-- 1 Puff pastry sheet, thawed according the box directions
+- 1 sheet frozen puff pastry thawed according the box directions

 - 1 delicata squash

 - 1 apple Fuji and Honey Crisp are both good choices